Skip advert

 Advertisement - Article continues below

-Colour Edition gets further styling enhancements including a contrasting roof colour, larger 16-inch aerodynamic alloys and rear privacy glass, and upgraded technology inside with a 10-inch digital dial cluster and keyless start.
+Design Edition replaced Colour Edition and features styling enhancements including a contrasting roof colour, larger 16-inch aerodynamic alloys and rear privacy glass, and upgraded technology inside with a 10.25-inch digital dial cluster, dual-zone climate control, rain assist and an auto-dimming rear-view mirror.
 If you’re simply after an affordable supermini, this would be our pick of the range.

 Next up, the SE L trim adds substantially to the equipment list.
-It gets a larger 9.2-inch infotainment screen, dual-zone air conditioning, ambient interior lighting, LED interior lights, a front armrest and all-round electric windows.
+It gets a larger 9.2-inch infotainment screen, ambient interior lighting, LED interior lights, a front armrest and all-round electric windows.
+From late 2024 it also gained a rear-view camera, fog lights, electric folding door mirrors and rain assist.

-Topping the Fabia lineup is the new sporty Monte Carlo trim.
+Topping the Fabia lineup is the sporty Monte Carlo Edition trim.
 To set it apart from the regular models, it gets several sporty design tweaks, including a gloss black front grille, redesigned bumpers, and model-specific 17-inch alloys.
 Other upgrades include special Monte Carlo badges, LED headlights and foglights, and tinted rear windows.
 Inside, sports seats are fitted along with red and black contrasting trim.
+There’s also front parking sensors and a rear-view camera.

 Practicality & boot space